sindresorhus/ky/readme.md

 The function receives a state object with the error and retry count (starts at 1 for the first retry), and should return:
 - `true` to force a retry (bypasses `retryOnTimeout`, status code checks, and other default validations)
 - `false` to prevent a retry (no retry will occur)
-- `undefined` to use the default retry logic (`retryOnTimeout`, status codes, network errors).
+- `undefined` (or nothing) to use the default retry logic (`retryOnTimeout`, status codes, network errors).
 Unrecognized error types are not retried.

 **General example**